Frequently Asked Questions

 I called 9-1-1 for an ambulance, and then the ambulance showed up without any lights on, why?

 Driving with lights and sirens is extremely dangerous for the emergency responder, and the general public.
 For this reason, the Jefferson County Communications Center (the people who answer your 911 call) are using a nationally accepted dispatch standard referred to as Emergency Medical Dispatch (EMD), and from that process response guidelines called Priority Dispatching are generated.
-Priority dispatching and EMD provides the ambulance with a response guide dependent upon the nature and severity of your emergency – this response includes 3 methods: 1) no lights and no sirens, 2) lights and sirens, or 3) first unit lights and sirens, all other units no lights and sirens. to you.
+Priority dispatching and EMD provides the ambulance with a response guide dependent upon the nature and severity of your emergency – this response includes 3 methods: 1) no lights and no sirens, 2) lights and sirens, or 3) first unit lights and sirens, all other units no lights and sirens to you.

 Why do firefighters break out window and cut holes in roof during a fire?

 Firefighters ventilate smoke and superheated gases for safety and visibility.
 This lets firefighters get inside the building to find and extinguish the fire, thereby reducing property damage.
-This also reduce the safety risk to firefighters.
+This also reduces the safety risk to firefighters.

 Why do you block traffic lanes at auto accidents — more lanes than are necessary?